Social images generation

 Redis as queue driver

 The actual generation of the images is a job, so it's queued when you use Redis.
-To enable Redis as a queue driver make sure it's installed on your server.
-When you use Ploi or Forge this is done automatically.
+Read more on how to properly configure Redis.

 Generate the images